Cadw sites:

 Continue to Conwy via the scenic Horseshoe Pass (A542) and through the Vale of Clwyd.

-Once in Conwy visit Conwy Castle - a great place to get lost.
+Once in Conwy visit Castell Conwy (Conwy Castle) - a great place to get lost.
 It has plenty of ramparts, towers, dark passages and dungeons.
 Continue to Plas Mawr, one of the finest examples of a an Elizabethan (16th Century) townhouse with colourful plasterwork.

 Afterwards, take a walk along the quayside to see the Smallest House in Great Britain.